akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Where are you taking us –”

 “Quiet, old man.
-You’ll find out soon enough.”
+You’ll find out soon enough, yes you will.”

 The men laughed as they shoved Beatrice and her father into a waiting cart, the wood rough and cold against Beatrice’s back.
 She pressed her palms to the rough planks and counted her breaths.
 She would not scream.
 She would wait.
 She would listen.
 Her hand brushed the knife hidden in her belt. *Not yet.*